 - In a large study with superficial and deep venous reflux, surgery + compression was compared to compression alone and found the results to be 28% to 12% improvement.

 Subfascial endoscopic perforator surgery

 - Surgery has often been performed to ligate perforators contributing to the superficial reflux and CVI.
-It is often not easy to perform this surgery due to the per-existing tissue damage in the effected area.
+It is often not easy to perform this surgery due to the pre-existing tissue damage in the affected area.

 SEPS being performed and the perforator cut and clipped

-- Subfascial Endoscopic Perforator Surgery (SEPS) can ligate the incompetent perforators in areas of lipodermatosclerosis of ulcers by enter from a remote site with normal tissue.
+- Subfascial Endoscopic Perforator Surgery (SEPS) can ligate the incompetent perforators in areas of lipodermatosclerosis of ulcers by entering from a remote site with normal tissue.